waffle-lord/LibreHardwarePipeServer/README.md

-# LibreHardwarePipeServer
+# LibreHardwareServer
-A named pipe server implementation of LibreHardwareHelper
+A simple TCP server implementation of LibreHardwareHelper